Opentrons/opentrons/RELEASING.md

 - Release (External facing releases - stable, beta, alpha)
 - Internal Release (Internal facing releases - stable, beta, alpha)

+> [!TIP]
-> [!TIP] > `git config remote.origin.tagOpt --tags` ensures that when you fetch and pull, you get all the tags from the origin remote.
+> using `git config remote.origin.tagOpt --tags` ensures that when you fetch and pull, you get all the tags from the origin remote.

 ### Steps to release the changes in `edge`